fastly/security-use-cases/protect-cached-content/README.md

 # Protecting Cached Content with the Fastly Next-Gen WAF

-This implementation does the following

-# Scenarios

-There are numerous scenaros that may occur.
-Here are a few example workflows.
+This implementation changes VCL in a way that allows the NGWAF to inspect content in cache.
+The NGWAF may be configured to block or challenge in cache content.
+If no action is taken by the NGWAF, then content may still then be returned from cache.

-## Cache HIT
+# Cache HIT
 VCL receives request.
 If the request is a cache HIT, then request is sent to vcl_pass.
 From vcl_pass, the request is sent to the NGWAF.